awgh/ratnet/README.md

 - Network Transports:  [HTTPS](https://godoc.org/github.com/awgh/ratnet/transports/https) and [UDP](https://godoc.org/github.com/awgh/ratnet/transports/udp) are provided
 - Cryptosystems: [ECC](https://godoc.org/github.com/awgh/bencrypt/ecc) and [RSA](https://godoc.org/github.com/awgh/bencrypt/ecc) implementations are provided
 - Connection Policies: [Server](https://godoc.org/github.com/awgh/ratnet/policy#Server) and [Polling](https://godoc.org/github.com/awgh/ratnet/policy#Poll) are provided
-- Nodes: [QL Database Backed Node](https://godoc.org/github.com/awgh/ratnet/nodes/qldb) and a [RAM-only Node](https://godoc.org/github.com/awgh/ratnet/nodes/ram) are provided
+- Nodes: [QL Database-Backed Node](https://godoc.org/github.com/awgh/ratnet/nodes/qldb) and a [RAM-only Node](https://godoc.org/github.com/awgh/ratnet/nodes/ram) are provided

 It's also easy to implement your own replacement for any or all of these components.
 Multiple transport modules can be used at once, and different cryptosystems can be used for the Onion-routing and for the content encryption, if desired.